The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 The Delivery System That Failed At 15 Clients

-The setup: At 8 clients, the delivery system looked clean.
-Documented.
-Templated.
-Every workflow mapped.
-It held steady at $72K/month with an average of $9K/month per client.
+At 8 clients, the delivery system looked clean—documented, templated, every workflow mapped—and it held steady at $72K/month with an average of $9K/month per client.

-The break: Two months later at 15 clients, it started throwing off late deliverables, quality issues, angry clients, and a team that couldn’t keep up.
+Two months after scaling to 15 clients, it started throwing off late deliverables, quality issues, angry clients, and a team that couldn’t keep up.

-The context: This was at $72K/month with 8 clients (avg $9K/month each).
-I wanted to grow to $135K/month with 15 clients.
-Built what I thought was a scalable system.
-Launched growth campaign.
-Signed 7 new clients in 8 weeks.
+At $72K/month with 8 clients (avg $9K/month each), I aimed for $135K/month with 15 clients, built what I thought was a scalable system, launched a growth campaign, and signed 7 new clients in 8 weeks.

 Weeks 10–14 timeline:

-Week 10: First cracks appeared.
-Deliverables running 2–3 days late.
+Week 10: First cracks appeared as deliverables started running 2–3 days late.

 Classic founder trap: building for the current state instead of the future state, assuming linear growth doesn’t require exponential system changes.